Chicago Bears Projected 2023 Draft Selection, Pick Scenarios

 Chicago Bears projected 2023 draft selection, scenarios originally appeared on NBC Sports Chicago

-Since the Bears have the second-worst win percentage in the NFL as of this writing, they currently own the No. 2 overall pick in the 2023 NFL draft.
+Since the Bears have the second-worst win percentage in the NFL tied with the Denver Broncos, they currently own the No. 3 overall pick in the upcoming NFL draft.

 But, the Bears, along with the rest of the NFL, have five more weeks of games to play in the regular season.